11 Top-Rated Things to Do in Hudson, NY

 5. Cruise the Hudson

-One of Hudson's biggest attractions is the Hudson River itself, and getting out on the water is one of the best ways to soak up the stunning natural surroundings.
+One of Hudson's biggest tourist attractions is the Hudson River itself, and getting out on the water is one of the top things to do to soak up the stunning natural surroundings.
 Hudson Cruises is a local favorite for sailing out on the river.

 Hudson Cruises has more than 15 years of experience taking visitors out onto the water for sightseeing trips and river tours.
 The fleet of three ships offers several different types of experiences.
 The Marika yacht, for example, is perfect for luxury dinner cruises, while The Spirit riverboat is known for lively sightseeing cruises.